lake-wg/edhoc/draft-ietf-lake-edhoc.md

 An EDHOC message is encoded as a sequence of CBOR data (CBOR Sequence, {{RFC8742}}).
 Additional optimizations are made to reduce message overhead.

-While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages.
+While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages, see {{COSE}}.
 The unprotected COSE header in COSE_Sign1, and COSE_Encrypt0 (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

 ## Message Processing Outline {#proc-outline}